kakwok/MDS_CMSDAS/_episodes/02-LLP_intro.md

 > ## Open a notebook
 >
-> For this part, open the notebook called `LLP_lifetimes.ipynb` and run `Ex1` to calculate and plot the LLP proper decay length and perform exponential fit.
+> For this part, open the notebook called `LLP_lifetimes.ipynb` and run `Ex0` and `Ex1` to calculate and plot the LLP proper decay length and perform exponential fit.
 {: .checklist}

 > ## Discussion 2.1
 >
 > Are you able to extract the LLP proper decay length from the exponential fit?
-Does it agree with the expectation?
+> Does it agree with the expectation?
 {: .discussion}

 ## Particle lifetime reweighting
 Since the particle lifetime is usually an unknown parameter.
 We will interpret our search in a large range of particle lifetimes.

 However, to avoid having to generate a large number of signal Monte Carlo samples with different LLP lifetimese, we can reweight the particle lifetime from a signal sample with a given lifetime to a new designated particle lifetime.

 For example, we have only generated signal samples with particle lifetimes of 0.1, 1, 10, and 100m, we will use those signal samples to reweight to intermediate particle lifetimes (e.g. 0.5, 5, 50 m)

 In this exercise, we will go through how to reweight the particle lifetimes.

 > ## Open a notebook
 >
-> For this part, open the notebook called `LLP_lifetimes.ipynb` and run `Ex2` to reweight the particle lifetimes and plot the proper decay length distribution before and after reweighting to verify the reweighting is done properly.
+> For this part, open the notebook called `LLP_lifetimes.ipynb`.
+> Run `Ex2` to reweight the particle lifetimes and plot the proper decay length distribution before and after reweighting to verify the reweighting is done properly.
 {: .checklist}

 > ## Discussion 2.2
 >
 > Why do we reweight from a larger lifetime to a smaller lifetime?
-What happens when we do the opposite (reweight from smaller lifetime to larger lifetime)?
+> What happens when we do the opposite (reweight from smaller lifetime to larger lifetime)?
 {: .discussion}

 ## Probability of LLP decaying in Endcap Muon Detectors